g-laliotis/g-laliotis/README.md

 ---

 ## 🧭 About
-Technical Supervisor and Developer with over 15 years of experience in IT infrastructure, networking, and security systems.
+Technical Supervisor with over 15 years of experience in IT infrastructure, networking, and security systems.
 Currently building backend tools in **Go** and **Python**, with a focus on automation, scalability, and reliability.

 Focused on: